-After every dispatch run, the Compmon application compares the difference between the MWB of the previous trading interval and the megawatt of the current trading interval with the error trigger thresholds.
+After every dispatch run, the Compmon application compares the difference between the MWB of the previous trading interval and the MW of the current trading interval with the error trigger thresholds.
 In addition to MWB, a compensation for FCAS is included to allow for regulating plant movement.
+For an Aggregate System, MWB, MW, FCR and FCL are the sum of individual unit MWB, MW, FCR and FCL values for all units in the Aggregate.

-The Small and Large Error Triggers each have an associated counter.
+The Small and Large Error Triggers (including the aggregate Small and Large Error Triggers for an Aggregate) each have an associated counter.
+For an Aggregate, the aggregate error count and any individual unit error counts are independent of each other.
 The counters each increment on detection of error and are used to trigger applicable non-conformance action.